bugwrangler/Vagrant_MobSF/README.md

 # Vagrant_MobSF

+I  am not managing this repo any more as docker offical image is avaialble already.

 A Vagrant box based on Ubuntu trusty64 for https://github.com/ajinabraham/Mobile-Security-Framework-MobSF

 If you want to quickly try out what this is all about.
 Your installation will adhere to the default configuration and use the MobSF project. it's just a single command: